karthikrao5/interview-prep/java/src/main/java/trees/Trees.md

  1. left rotation (if a node's right child is right heavy (BF of -1))
  2. right left rotation (if a node's right child is left heavy (BF of 0 or 1))

+ ## Red black Tree

+ Another type of self balancing BST guarantees O(log N) look up after every insertion and deletion

+ Similar to AVL tree except insertion and deletion of AVL tree can be expensive with many rotations

+ If insertion and deletion is frequent and search is more frequent, use Red black tree